 Employment at The Australian Museum, Sydney, quite literally the ‘House of the Muses’, was where my poetry was consolidated.
 Poetic fragments were conceived in the bath, in bed, or at the traffic lights.
 I honed my poems on the ferry (the primary quiet-time in my working day), or at boring meetings.

-In 1975, after experiencing considerable trouble having individual poems accepted by magazines, I was published under the pseudonym of ‘Eileen’ Wilson in Mother I’m Rooted, an Anthology of Australian Women Poets.
+In 1975, after experiencing considerable trouble having individual poems accepted by magazines, I was published under the pseudonym of ‘Eileen’ Wilson in Mother I’m Rooted, an Anthology of Australian Women Poets (my own lesser Ern Malley hoax).
 Not having had a ‘pater’ meant I had little idea of the ‘patriarchy’ that these middle class city women were all carrying on about.
 Nor did I like quotas as they distinguished against talent at selection’s edge, and to publish a book of female poets was equivalent to producing a book a brown-eyed poets to my mind, as gender and eye colour were both genetically determined.

 I present electronic copies of my books New Collected Poems and New Selected Poems as examples of my poetry: ‘New Collected Poems’ in PDF and ‘New Selected Poems’ in PDF.
 Please feel free to download and save these files, share and circulate them.
 You can do anything except sell them.
 Printed copies of these and other publications are available through Woodbine Press.

 Apart from the Feminist backlash about ‘Eileen’, my chance of becoming a published poet (in the pre-electronic days) were somewhat less than the possibility of my being kicked to death by a mule back on the farm.
 Woodbine Press was established in 1982 as a subsidiary of the legendary publishers of Australian poetry, Edwards & Shaw (who published the first books of A.D.
-Hope, Les Murray, David Campbell and many more).
-Dick Edwards (of Edwards & Shaw) was my silent partner, and Dick went on to become a friend, and an important father figure in my life.
+Hope, Les Murray, David Campbell and many more), with Dick Edwards and Rod Shaw (of Edwards & Shaw) as my silent partner.
+Dick went on to become a friend, and an important father figure in my life.

 My first book of poetry, Banyan (1982), was printed with hot metal by Dick Edwards and Rod Shaw, the last book of poetry to come from their press before their retirement.
 Liberty, Egality Fraternity!
 (1984), The Dragon Tree (1985), Wild Tamarind (1987) and Falling Up Into Verse (1989) were subsequently produced by Dick Edwards and Rod Shaw, prior to Rod Shaw’s death, the last of this series being dedicated to Dick Edwards, ‘pig-farmer, philosopher, printer, publisher, and poet’.